 There are several car parks in Tintern.
 The best place to park for Tintern Abbey and its walking trails is either the Anchor Inn car park or the Tintern Abbey car park.

-The Tintern Abbey car park is further down the same road next to the entrance to the abbey.
+The Tintern Abbey car park is further down the same road, next to the entrance to the abbey.
 This car park also costs £3.
-Again, the ticket price is redeemable if you buy a ticket to the abbey (a ticket to the abbey costs £8.50 for an adult).
+Again, the ticket price is redeemable if you buy a ticket to the abbey.
+You can check up-to-date ticket prices on the Tintern Abbey page.

-If those two car parks are full, there’s an additional car park located at Wireworks Tintern on Forge Road.
+If the main two car parks are full, there’s an additional car park located at Wireworks Tintern on Forge Road.
 This is a small, free car park.
-However, it’s a 10-minute walk from Tintern Abbey.
-It doesn’t have any facilities.
-If this doesn’t matter to you and you don’t want the hassle of redeeming your ticket, this may be a good option too.
+However, it’s a 10-minute walk from Tintern Abbey and it doesn’t have any toilet facilities.

 Where to stay in Tintern